 Due to the integration of technology in the educational process and the curriculum of districts, student use of technology is not optional.
-In this handbook, we provide a summary of the Use of Technology Resources in Instruction Board Policy.

-Students and parents/guardians can view the latest version of the entire policy and administrative rules on the district website (www.lex4.org) by clicking on "Board Policies."
+In this handbook, we provide a summary of the Use of Technology Resources in Instruction board policy.
+Students and parents/guardians can view the latest version of the entire policy and administrative rules on the district website (www.lexington4.net) by clicking on "Board Policies."

 The district's goal in providing technology is to promote educational excellence by facilitating resource sharing, innovation, communication and learning through access to resources unavailable through traditional means.
-Through the network and

-Internet, students and staff have access to the following:
+Through the network and Internet, students and staff have access to the following:

-- locally networked reference and research sources;

-- global information and news;

-- local, regional, public, state and national library catalogs;

-- the World-Wide Web: and
+- locally networked reference and research sources; - global information and news; - discussion groups on a vast range of topics; - local, regional, public, state and national library catalogs; - the World-Wide Web; and - electronic mail services.

-- · e-mail services.